junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Thanks, Sherlock," Dean grunts, pushing at one leaf of the door while Rory holds the other.
 "Any idea how to get out of here?"

-Rory throws him an unhappy look, "I wouldn't be here if I know."
+Rory throws him an unhappy look, "I wouldn't be here if I knew."

 Dean squints at the new finding he just noticed.
 "How long have you been here?
 You knew it wouldn't work when I blocked the door, you said you tried."